 What is a Movement?

-A Movement can be defined as 100 churches across, with each multiplying out to at least the 4th generation.
-Obviously to accomplish that, the focus has to be missional above all else.
-Typically a church will be between 15-40 people and will meet anywhere and at anytime – the park, coffee shop, someone’s house, Community Centre.
+A Movement can be defined as 100 groups, each multiplying out to at least the 4th generation.
+Obviously to accomplish that, there has to be a strongly missional focus.
+Typically a group can be between 5-20 people in an urban context (10-40 people in a more rural setting) and will meet anywhere and at anytime – the park, coffee shop, someone’s house, the Community Centre.

-There is an organisation that monitors global Movements, and there are approximately 1,000 – less than 2% are in the West, or Global North.
+There is an organisation that monitors global Movements, and there are approximately 1,600 or so globally – less than 2% are in the West, or Global North.
 That is now starting to change though, and globally Movements are multiplying rapidly.

 Did we mention that Movements are only of God, and occur only through a massive prayer effort and personal sacrifice?
 Perhaps that is why there aren’t too many going in the West at the moment.

 Please, join us in constant, regular prayer.
-We are in a battle, and even though the enemy is unseesn, they are very real.
+We are in a battle, and even though the enemy is unseen, they are very real.